confluentinc/ksql/docs/quickstart/README.md

 The goal of this quick start is to demonstrate a simple workflow using KSQL to write streaming queries against data in Kafka.

-By default KSQL reads the topics for streams and tables from the latest offset.

 **Table of Contents**

 - [Setup](#setup)